Factorization homology I: higher categories: Introduction

 \subsection{Acknowledgements}

 JF and NR thank Alexander Beilinson for his inspiring mathematics and for his kind encouragement.
 DA thanks Richard Hepworth, discussions with whom informed our treatment of $\btheta_n$.
 DA extends warm appreciation to Ana Brown for her persistent support.
+All of the authors thank the anonymous referee for positive and careful comments, which improved the content and presentation of this article a great deal.